 Poultry animals give off bad, offensive odour (a combination of their feed and excreta) and irritating noise.
 So while deciding on the land to buy, try to space it and let it be situated away from residential homes.

-Urban areas have more residential houses and are more expensive in terms of land.
+Urban areas have more residential houses and are more expensive in the land.
 They are also very noisy and crowded.
-Lands are cheaper at rural areas.
-But be careful, rural doesn’t mean an entirely abandoned area.
+Lands are cheaper in rural areas.
+But be careful; rural doesn’t mean an entirely abandoned area.

-You’re reading this and you’re wondering how you’ll get the money to buy land.
-Well, you could start with a small room with a lot of windows and proper circulation of ventilation.
+You’re wondering how you’ll get the money to buy land.
+You could start with a small room with many windows and proper ventilation.

 Start anywhere.
 But make sure you start.

 The size or plot of land will depend on your choice of breed and the reason for breeding.
 Are you breeding for eggs or meat?
 Or both?
-If you’re breeding for eggs or meat alone, then your size of land would be smaller in consideration to someone who’s planning on breeding for both reasons.
+If you’re breeding for eggs or meat alone, then your land size would be smaller, considering someone planning on breeding for both reasons.

 Proactive land measures

 Pay attention to the immediate environment of the land.
 Is it close to a forest or bush part?
 How secluded is the area?
-Is the road good for driving?
+Is the road suitable for driving?

-Watch out for presence of black ants, rats, and any other sort of predators that could harm the chicken.
+Watch out for the presence of black ants, rats, and other predators that could harm the chicken.

 Fumigate the land before use to ensure that it’s hazard free and topnotch for your poultry business

-There are three types of farming system you can use in your poultry business:
+There are three types of farming systems you can use in your poultry business:

-Intensive farming involves the use of battery cages to house the chicks.
-No roaming and no movement asides those made in the cages.
-The chicks are provided water and feed in their cages and are properly spaced to avoid fallout of aggressive behaviours.
+- Intensive farming: involves the use of battery cages to house the chicks.
+No roaming and no movement asides from those made in the cages.
+The chicks are provided water and feed in their cages and are adequately spaced to avoid the fallout of aggressive behaviours.
 (Birds tend to turn to cannibals).
-You could also apply the deep litter method, which is where you keep all the birds in a room floored with sawdust.
+You could also apply the deep litter method, where you keep all the birds in a room floored with sawdust.

-Semi-intensive farming is a balance between free-range and intensive.
-During the day, the birds are kept in cages and feed.
-At night, they are released to the field and roam till day break.
+- Semi-intensive farming: is a balance between free-range and intensive.
+During the day, the birds are kept in cages and fed.
+They are released to the field at night and roam till daybreak.

-This article will focus on the most popular of all three systems: the intensive poultry farming system.
+This article will focus on the intensive poultry farming system’s most famous of all three systems.

-Imagine being in a one-room apartment with no window and then having to share that room with ten or more people.
-It’s bad.
-You all struggle for oxygen, there’s suffocation, smell, and eventually death.
+Imagine being in a one-room apartment with no window and sharing that room with ten or more people.
+It isn’t good.
+You all struggle for oxygen, suffocation, smell, and eventually death.
 It’s the same for birds.

 With the battery cage method, pair the chicks in a cage.
 Nothing more.
 Chickens peck at each other and can turn cannibals.
 Adequate space and ventilation avoid aggression and pecking.

-Each cage is equipped with a feeder and water enough to feed the birds each day.
+Each cage has a feeder and enough water to feed the birds daily.

 The cages must be kept clean and dry.
 Not damp and dirty.
-Healthy birds hand-in-hand with profitability.
+Healthy birds’ are hand-in-hand with profitability.

-Asides the land situation, the next choice is that of the breed.
+Asides from the land situation, the next choice is that of the breed.

-The term poultry defines the different range of birds that can be used for farming.
+The term poultry defines the different ranges of birds used for farming.
 These birds are known for their rich meat or eggs.

-The major breeds of chicken are the broilers, layers, and cockerels.
+The significant breeds of chicken are broilers, layers, and cockerels.

 Broilers are grown for meat purposes.

-The broilers easily put on weight and are commercially good for consumption.
+The broilers quickly put on weight and are commercially suitable for consumption.

-Within a short time frame of four-seven weeks, the meat producers achieve a size of 2kg (slaughter weight) and are ready for commercial use.
+Within a short four-seven weeks, the meat producers achieve a size of 2kg (slaughter weight) and are ready for commercial use.

-Cockerels are very good broilers but they deserve patience.
+Cockerels are very good broilers, but they deserve patience.
 They take way longer to grow to slaughter size.
-On the positive part, they are resilient and can survive any environment they find themselves.
+On the positive part, they are resilient and can survive in any environment.

-If there was ever a section that needed finance, it’s the chicken feed.
-To achieve maximum results you must pump in the right amount of vitamins and mineral.
-Chicken feed is comprised of carbohydrates, proteins, fats and oil, etc. The ingredients include corn and soybean meal—which thankfully are not scarce.
-The feed could be crumbles, pellets, or mash with a price range of 600 naira-5000 naira.
+If there was ever a section that needed finance, it was the chicken feed.
+You must pump the right amount of vitamins and minerals to achieve maximum results.
+Chicken feed comprises carbohydrates, proteins, fats, oil, etc. The ingredients include corn and soybean meal—which thankfully are not scarce.
+The feed could be crumbles, pellets, or mash with a price range of 600 to naira-5000 naira.

-Feeds must contain vitamins A, C, D, E, K, and all vitamins B. Proteins are an important aspect of chicken feed.
-A chicken with balanced protein intake will produce a maximum amount of muscle, organ, skin, and feather growth.
+Feeds must contain vitamins A, C, D, E, K, and all vitamins B. Proteins are an essential aspect of chicken feed.
+A chicken with a balanced protein intake will produce maximum muscle, organ, skin, and feather growth.
 Layers require 4grams of calcium per day, half of which is used up by the egg.

 Be diligent in your choice of feed and in feeding the birds.
-Even if you have a properly aerated land, excellent breeds, and provide clean water, you must ensure that the birds are feed.
+Even if you have correctly aerated land, excellent breeds, and clean water, you must ensure that the birds are fed.
 Proper feeding equals larger and healthier birds.
 Healthier birds equal quality meat and eggs.
 All of which equals more profit for you.
 So be wise.

-The term vaccination means providing the body with vaccines to fight off infections and provide immunity against disease.
-Vaccines are injected to improve immunity against infectious disease and also prepare the body’s immune system in advance to any attack.
+Vaccination means providing the body with vaccines to fight off infections and immunity against disease.
+Vaccines are injected to improve immunity against infectious diseases and prepare the body’s immune system for any attack.

 When kids are born, they have a lineup of vaccines from the day they are born until maybe 6 years.
 Missing one of such vaccines could spell doom for a child and lead to complications.
 Each vaccination is important and prevents issues like deformity due to polio, jaundice, meningitis, etc.

 It’s the same for chicks!
-There’s a lineup of vaccinations and medications to protect them from infections and diseases.
-Eg., Fowl typhoid, pullorum, fowl cholera, coccidioisis, avian leukosis, etc.
+There’s a lineup of vaccinations and medications to protect them from infections and diseases—Eg., Fowl typhoid, pullorum, fowl cholera, coccidiosis, avian leukosis, etc.

-- Proper fumigation of land to get rid of all sort of predators.
+Proper fumigation of land to get rid of all sorts of predators.

 - Availability of electricity and water: Newborn chicks need a controlled environment.
 Regulate the heat distribution in the brooder to ensure proper growth.

 - Regular vaccinations: Keep to the vaccination schedule.
-Don’t miss any shot and be consistence.
+Don’t miss any shots, and be consistence.

 Poultry farming is not a one-time learn-all procedure.
-Just like everything in life, it needs expanding one’s knowledge of the field, realising the reason for diving into the sector and preparing for the dedication and time that it will entail.
+Like everything in life, one needs to expand one’s knowledge of the field, realizing the reason for diving into the sector and preparing for the dedication and time it will entail.

-During the lockdown, my landlord’s grandkids decided to start their very small scale poultry farming.
-They saved-up every single “dash” money and bought 6 chicks at the rate of 250 naira each.
-They then used their grandfather’s material to build a metal cage which was impressive.
+During the lockdown, my landlord’s grandkids decided to start their tiny-scale poultry farming.
+They saved up every “dash” of money and bought 6 chicks at 250 nairas each.
+They then used their grandfather’s material to build an impressive metal cage.

 Within two weeks, all the chicks had died off.
 None survived.
 Why?
 They were not informed.
 They didn’t have the right arsenal of knowledge to maintain a poultry farm.
-At first, they kept all six chicks in one cage, one died off from being constantly pecked by others.
-Others were eaten by rats.
+At first, they kept all six chicks in one cage; one died off from being constantly pecked by others.
+Rats ate others.

-Four months of pocket money gone down the drain in less than two weeks.
+Four months of pocket money went down in less than two weeks.
 I wouldn’t want the same for you.

-With its impressive net worth and stand in agribusiness, CBN and the Poultry Association of Nigeria, are implementing measures to tackle the gap in demand and supply rate and also reduce the rate of importation from other neighbouring African countries.
-Asides providing enough meat and egg to cover up the gap, the initiative are also aimed at developing a support system that will improve the production of poultry in Nigeria.
+With its impressive net worth and stand in agribusiness, CBN and the Poultry Association of Nigeria are implementing measures to tackle the gap in demand and supply rate and reduce the importation rate from other neighbouring African countries.
+Aside from providing enough meat and egg to cover the gap, the initiative aims to develop a support system to improve poultry production in Nigeria.

 What are you waiting for?

-It’s highly commercialised and the CBN wants to implement structures that will benefit the farmers.
+It’s highly commercialized, and the CBN wants to implement structures that will benefit the farmers.

-Are you in the school of thought that believes farming is strictly an old-people’s job?
+Are you in the school of thought that farming is strictly an older adult’s job?
 If you are, delete those thoughts.
 Youths are jumping into this train.
 What are you waiting for?

 Poultry farming is as old as time itself.

-There’s so much money in the agricultural sector but little agripreneurs.
-Gone were the days were everything Agric had to do with farming, hoeing or cultivation.
+There’s so much money in the agricultural sector but few agripreneurs.
+Gone were the days were everything Agric had to do with farming, hoeing, or cultivation.

-Poultry farming is lucrative and can be accessed by anyone who’s willing to learn and earn.
+Poultry farming is lucrative and can be accessed by anyone willing to learn and earn.

-This article serves as a forerunner in your decision to start your poultry farming.
-There’s much to know, and a lot to remember.
+This article is a forerunner in your decision to start your poultry farming.
+There’s much to know and a lot to remember.
 But there’s money to be made.

 You don’t go into poultry farming because you want applause or commendations.
 You want to make sales.
 You want to gain profit.

-Take the bold step and start your poultry business now!
+Take the bold step and start your poultry business.